Create an account sign-up-diamond

 Already a member?
 Login

 This is not the Italy of the Amalfi Coast or Tuscany’s rolling hills.
-This is something richer, wilder, and more unexpected.
+Trentino-South Tyrol is something richer, wilder, and more unexpected.
+Our guide to hiking in Italy covers the whole country, and our self-guided hiking tours in the Dolomites cover this region.

 A Region Defined by Contrast and Harmony